John Holmes (actor): Penis size

 — Adult industry historian Bill Margold in the documentary Wadd: The Life & Times of John C. Holmes.

 So celebrated was the size of John Holmes' penis that it was used as a promotional tool for films in which he did not even appear.
 The film Anyone But My Husband ran a promotional tag line of: "Tony 'The Hook' Perez has a dick so big he gives John Holmes a run for his money."
-At the height of his career, Holmes had his penis insured by Lloyd's of London for US$14 million.
+At the height of his career, Holmes had his manhood insured by Lloyd's of London for US$14 million.
 Holmes reveled in claiming he was insured "for $1 million an inch".

 "To think that he walked among us with that massive tool, like a dinosaur with that thump, thump, thump!
 But it wasn't his feet hitting the floor.
 It was his balls hitting the floor, it was his DICK hitting the floor!"

 — Adult industry publisher and commentator Al Goldstein in the documentary Wadd: The Life & Times of John C. Holmes.

 Another controversy was regarding whether Holmes ever achieved a full erection, although much of his early work clearly revealed he was able to achieve a substantial erection.
 A popular joke in the 1970s porn industry held that Holmes was incapable of achieving a full erection because the blood flow from his head into his penis would cause him to pass out.
 Fellow film actress Annette Haven stated that his penis was never particularly hard during intercourse, likening it to "doing it with a big, soft kind-of loofah".

 How big is it?'
 My fans would scream.
 'Bigger than a payphone, smaller than a Cadillac' was my reply."

 — Actor John C. Holmes in his posthumously-released autobiography, Porn King.

 After Holmes' death, the length of his penis continued to be used to market Holmes-related material.
 For example, at the premiere of the film Wonderland (2003), patrons were given 131/2-inch rulers as gag gifts.
 When Los Angeles-based S&M Bikes debuted its first extra-long bicycle frame for BMX racing in 1989, the new model was dubbed the "Holmes" as a tribute to the actor.